 Wealth Management reported income before taxes of \$5.8 million in 2021 compared with \$4.7 million last year.
 The increase reflects improved operating results at Richardson Wealth and the fact that we are now consolidating 100% of their results.
-Partly offsetting this increase were charges recorded in 2021 in connection with our decision to outsource our carrying broker operations and other transformation activities and provisions.
+Partly

 The majority of our financial results are related to our Richardson Wealth operations, which are discussed in more detail below.